-(1) Board of directors
+- (1) Board of directors

-(2) Statutory auditors
+- (2) Company auditors

-(3) Board of statutory auditors
+- (3) Board of Company auditors

-(4) Accounting auditors.
+- (4) Accounting auditors.

 (Method of Public Notice)

 Public notices of the Company shall be given by electronic public notice; provided that in case it is impossible to place electronic public notice due to accident or any other unavoidable events, they shall be given in the Nihon Keizai Shinbun.